xiewendan/supervisor-fork/README.rst

 .. code-block:: conf

   [program:app1]
-  command=%(here)s/my_app2.py arg1 arg2
+  fork_command=%(here)s/my_app2.py arg1 arg2
-  is_module=true

-- command must reference to a python script, arg is optional
-- is_module=true：not use execve to start the command, but use fork in supervisord, and call the main(arg1, arg2, ...) in the py
+- fork_command must reference to a python script, arg is optional. call the main(arg1, arg2, ...) in the py

 .. note::
-  not config init_py and is_module, you use it as the original supervisor
+  not config init_py and fork_command, you use it as the original supervisor

 Contributing